tikv/website/content/docs/3.0/tasks/deploy/introduction.md

 TiKV deployments require **total connectivity of all services**.
 Each TiKV, PD, and client must be able to reach each all other and advertise the addresses of all other services to new services.
 This connectivity allows TiKV and PD to replicate and balance data resiliently across the entire deployment.

-If the hosts are not already able to reach each other, it is possible accomplish this through a Virtual Local Area Network (VLAN).
+If the hosts are not already able to reach each other, it is possible to accomplish this through a Virtual Local Area Network (VLAN).
 Speak to your system administrator to explore your options.

 TiKV requires the following network port configuration to run.
 Based on the TiKV deployment in actual environments, the administrator can open relevant ports in the network side and host side.